• Home

 Transmission line easements restrict the by right land use of private property, even if a use would be permitted by the electric company, it would be governed by a Consent Agreement which would have to be requested and documented.
 Transmission easements affect a property – in perpetuity.

-The following types of Encroachments will generally be denied by the Rights of Way Management of the Company:
+The following types of Encroachments will generally be denied by the Rights of Way Management of the Company (See the transmission Row Restriction documents linked on the right) ):

 • Buildings, building extensions, building additions, or any portion of a building .
 By way of example and not limitation, the following items generally will not be approved: homes, offices, garages, dams, sheds, roof overhangs, gutters, balconies, decks, porches, and covered patios;